Azure-Samples/azure-search-dotnet-samples/image-serving-example/README.md

 - .NET 8 SDK.
 - An Azure AI Search service that supports the `2026-05-01-preview` API.
-- Azure Blob Storage with a source container and an asset container.
+- One Azure Blob Storage account with a source container and an asset container.
 Upload a PDF with embedded images or supported image files to the source container.
 - A Microsoft Foundry resource in a [region supported by Content Understanding](https://learn.microsoft.com/azure/ai-services/content-understanding/language-region-support), with Azure OpenAI embedding and multimodal chat model deployments.
 Use the resource endpoint in the `https://<resource-name>.services.ai.azure.com` format.
-- The search service managed identity with **Storage Blob Data Contributor** on both containers and **Cognitive Services User** on the Foundry resource.
+- The search service managed identity with **Storage Blob Data Contributor** at the shared storage-account scope and **Cognitive Services User** on the Foundry resource.
+At account scope, **Storage Blob Data Contributor** includes source-container read access and asset-container read/write access.
 - The app identity with **Search Service Contributor**, **Search Index Data Reader**, and **Storage Blob Data Reader** on the asset container.

 ## Run the sample